Chaitra-Bhat383/Chaitra-Bhat383/README.md

 # Hi there, I am Chaitra Bhat 👋

 I'm a Computer science under-grad student at PES University.
 I have a huge passion for my work.
-I am a ML and Web Development enthusiast and open to projects regarding the same.
+I am a ML and Web Development enthusiast and open to projects regarding the same

 ## 👨‍💻 Languages
 <a href=""><img alt="" src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" /></a>